Cuprate/monero-book/src/consensus_rules/transactions/unlock_time.md

 ### Checking Timestamp Has Passed

-Now with out timestamp we add the [target seconds](../blocks/difficulty.md#target-seconds) per block and check if this is more than or equal to the unlock time[^checking-timestamp].
+Now with our timestamp we add the [target seconds](../blocks/difficulty.md#target-seconds) per block and check if this is more than or equal to the unlock time[^checking-timestamp].